lehuukimlam/databricks_bank_churn/README.md

 The bank owner (simulated client) provides this dataset as CSV files on a shared drive, representing a common real-world scenario where data is not yet managed in a centralized database.

+## Limitations

+This analysis represents a **snapshot of the bank’s current customer base**.

+Due to the absence of historical or time-series data:
+- Trends over time cannot be evaluated
+- Churn dynamics are assessed only at the current state
+- Results should be interpreted as point-in-time indicators rather than longitudinal performance measures

+Future availability of historical data would allow deeper churn trend analysis and cohort-based insights.

 ---

 ### Data Structure